 And everyone went home with a half dozen sketches that will help them enjoy making this block over and over for simple projects such as table toppers or full size quilts.

 I came home confident that my instructional leaflet makes sense and spent a couple days converting it into a pattern for the quilt so that those of you who don't have access to me face-to-face can also enjoy making this design.
 It is now available in my Craftsy Shop for download.
-The introductory price is $6 through March 10, 2016.
-After that, it will be $8.
+The price is $8.
 Click HERE to purchase it now!